Last Updated on February 7, 2023 by Matt

 The handles have small bumps on them which provide a great grip.

 The handlebar can turn for 180 degrees, which when coupled with the twin motors, provides you with great maneuverability.
-The scooter turns really nicely.
+The scooter turns nicely.

 As I mentioned earlier, the accelerator/electric brake wheel is a game-changer.
 It is one of my favorite things about the entire scooter.